mshahbazi72/cGANTransfer/README.md

 bash train_ImageNet.sh
 ```

-For Cifar experiments:
+For CIFAR experiments:
 ```bash
 bash train_cifar.sh
 ```
-The training can be done in two stages.
-In the first stage ("BN"), only the batch normalization (BN) parameters of the target is learned from pretraining classes using knowledge transfer.
-An extra stage of fine-tuning ("FT") can also be performed afterwards, to fine-tune the whole network on the target data.
+In the experimetns conducted in the paper, for the ImageNet backbone, we trained the model with the batch size of 256 using 8 V100 (16G) GPUs.
+For the CIFAR experiments, the model is trained with the batch size of 50  using one V100 (16G) GPU.

 ### 3.2.
 Important Training Parameters<a name="params"></a>
 Some of the configuraions in  scripts "train_ImageNet.sh" and "train_cifar.sh" need to be set according to your experiments.
 Some of the important parameters are: